leanh153/Android-Alarm/README.md

 # Alarm

  * Require Android API 23 or upper (Android 6.0.0).
- * This is an Alarm project.
+ * This is an Alarm project, using SQLite to save data.
 Supporting multiple alarm, you can set as many as you want.

 ## Getting Started